 Conduct some internal research to get valuable feedback from your employees who have transitioned to working from home.
 Questionnaires could be in the form of a blind survey, virtual focus groups, or random interviews.
 Gather this information now while employees are at home, so the feedback is current and valid.
 The results may impact how you re-phase your employee population into the workplace.

 Phase-In of Office Workforce

 Bringing the workforce back in phases will be an interesting dynamic.
-Companies with locations in various cities, states, and countries – each having their own regulations – will need to be especially aware.
-Collaboration with senior management, human resources, and legal/ compliance departments are critical to the success of your RTO transition plan.
+Companies with locations in various cities, states, and countries – each having its own regulations – will need to be especially aware.
+Collaboration with senior management, human resources, and legal/ compliance departments is critical to the success of your RTO transition plan.

 RTO Workforce phase-in plans run the gamut to maximize productivity while ensuring employee confidence and will vary by organization.